gigafied/NeedsJS/README.md

 ####Using Needs.JS

+Needs.JS mirrors RequireJS in its API.
+The currently supported configuration options are:

+- `baseUrl`
+- `urlArgs`
+- `paths`
+- `waitSeconds`

 	require.config({
 		baseUrl: "/root/path",
 		paths: {
 			"some": "some/v1.0"
 		},
-		fileSuffix: (+ new Date()) // Useful for disabling caching of JS files during dev });
+		urlArgs: (+ new Date()) // Useful for disabling caching of JS files during dev });

-The above is pretty much the only difference to whatever AMD loader you are currently using and Needs.JS.
-Needs.JS' `require.config()` tries to match up with the RequireJS API wherever possible.

 Grab the src from `dist/needs-latest-min.js` and include it in place of your current AMD loader, and you're all set!